o-leolleo/blog/content/blog/getting-started-with-eks/index.md

 We then pass the VPC ID of the VPC we created earlier, and its private subnets IDs.
 This can't be changed after cluster creation.
 Also, since I want to access the cluster API from the internet, I set `cluster_endpoint_public_access` to `true`.
 I use a security group to restrict its access so it's not exposed to the great public, just me - or more precisely my home network.

-Then comes the worker nodes themselves.
-Here we'll only use EKS managed node groups for simplicity.
-We rely on AWS Linux `t3.small` SPOT instances, with a minimum of one and a maximum of three nodes.
+For the nodes we use EKS managed node groups for simplicity, each of them being a AWS Linux `t3.small` SPOT instance.
+We allow the associated autoscaling group to grow from one up to three nodes.
 This will give us room to tests things out without spending too much money.

-With all this in place, we're ready to create our cluster.
+With all the definitions in place, time to create the cluster.

 ## Terraform plan and apply